 First Church has been active in ministering to the homeless in downtown Sarasota for many years.
 Resurrection House, a faith-based resource center for the homeless, offers a range of services and gives help to those in need.

 First Church partners with Goodwill as they strive to enhance the dignity and quality of life of individuals and families.
 Goodwill helps people reach their full potential through education, skill training, and the power of work.
-Once a year we partner to help veterans in our community.
+First Church provides a turkey and other Thanksgiving dinner foods for forty-five veterans and their families.
+We often provide hams to veterans at Easter.

 This annual event serves about 200 children who are homeless or borderline homeless and in desperate need of school supplies.
 Ways to serve include giving haircuts, medical exams, dental exams, taking photos of families, cooking and serving the children and their families, helping with parking or security, and more.